Types of tendering process

 A panel of officers usually conducts this evaluation against price and quality.
 If we spot something in your bid that needs further clarification to assist the evaluation, we’ll ask you.

-A presentation as part of our evaluation process may be included; and you’ll be told in the invitation to tender if this applies to your particular tender.
+A presentation as part of our evaluation process may be included.
+You’ll be told in the invitation to tender if this applies to your particular tender.

 We cannot provide answers to all parts of our evaluation process as it's specific to each tender.
 However here's a summary of our evaluation process.